Home Wireless Earbuds Jbl Wave Beam Vs. Jlab Go Air

 See price on Amazon See price on Amazon

-IP ratings refer to the rating of protection given by a casing, against dust and liquids.
-The letters 'IP' are followed by two values The first value refers to protection against solids such as dust, followed by the one that refers to protection against liquids (water).
+Ingress protection ratings refer to the rank of protection given by a casing, against solids and water.
+In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids say dust, followed by the one that refers to resistance against liquids (sweat).

-The JLab Go Air, at 10g weigh more than the JBL Wave Beam by of 1.2g True wireless devices have no cables connecting any part of the device together, JBL Wave Beam are true wireless for this case since they have no wires.
-This is a major difference as some wireless earbuds have cables linking the pair of earbuds .
-JLab Go Air also is true wireless since it has no cables linking the 2 earbuds together.
-JBL Wave Beam are resistant to sweat JLab Go Air's resistance to sweat makes both devices fit for use during long-distance running, marathons, training in workout bodysuits, etc JBL Wave Beam have stereo speakers, what this means is that JBL Wave Beam's speakers deliver sound from independent channels on both left and right sides, creating a richer sound and a better listening experience.
+JLab Go Air, at 10g are heavier than the JBL Wave Beam with a difference of 1.2g True wireless devices have no wires connecting any part of the device together, JBL Wave Beam are true wireless for this case since they have no cables.
+This is an important distinction as some wireless earbuds have cables linking the pair of earbuds together.
+JLab Go Air also is true wireless since it has no cables connecting the two earbuds .
+JBL Wave Beam are resistant to sweat JLab Go Air's resistance to sweat makes both devices good for use while doing sports such as long-distance running, marathons, cardio sweat workouts , etc JBL Wave Beam have stereo speakers, devices with stereo speakers deliver sound from separate channels on both left and right sides, creating a richer sound and a better listening experience.

-Both JLab Go Air and JBL Wave Beam have stereo speakers ANC uses more advanced kind of tech to actively cancel noise.
-How it works, it detects and analyzes the sound pattern outside and inside the earbud and after inverts the soundwaves to counter it.
-In simple terms, it's like taking +1 (noise) then adding -1 (counter sound by the device) to make zero therefore "diluting" the noise.
+Both JLab Go Air and JBL Wave Beam have stereo speakers Active noise cancellation utilises more advanced technology to reduce ambient sounds.
+How it works, it detects and analyzes the sound pattern of incoming noise and inverts the soundwaves to cancel it out.
+In simple terms, it's like having +1 (noise) and adding -1 (counter sound by the device) giving zero resulting in a reduced level of noise.

-The JBL Wave Beam have a unit size of 8mm in diameter, bigger drivers are more powerful, therefor producing better bass.
-The driver unit is basically a mini speaker that produces sound in the device, the unit size corellates with the sound made by the earbuds.
-JLab Go Air driver unit is 8mm in diameter, making both JLab Go Air, and JBL Wave Beam similar in how loud their sound can get , as many tend to believe that driver units of a bigger size automatically produce better sound quality.
+JBL Wave Beam driver unit is 8mm in diameter, bigger drivers are more powerful, therefor producing better bass.
+The driver unit is the component that makes sound in the device, its size dictates the sound produced by the earbuds.
+JLab Go Air driver unit is 8mm in diameter, making both JLab Go Air, and JBL Wave Beam similar in how loud their sound gets , many people have a misconception that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers are capable of generating louder sound, but this does not indicate that they deliver better quality sound.
-JBL Wave Beam's lowest frequency is at 20Hz, low-frequency response measures if and how well an audio device produces low audible frequencies and if it makes any changes to the signal on its way through.
-JLab Go Air's lowest frequency is at 20Hz, this means that both devices produce equal bass The JBL Wave Beam's highest frequency is at 20,000Hz, high-frequency response tells how well a particular audio device makes high recognizable frequencies and if it changes to the signal while at it.
+However, large drivers usually have difficulty producing high frequencies so it's true that, larger drivers can generate louder sound, but this does not mean that they produce better quality sound.
+JBL Wave Beam's lowest frequency is at 20Hz, low-frequency response inidcates how well a particular audio component produces low audible frequencies and if it alters the signal on its way through.
+JLab Go Air's lowest frequency is at 20Hz, this means that both devices can produce equal bass The JBL Wave Beam's highest frequency is at 20,000Hz, high-frequency response indicates how well an audio device produces high recognizable frequencies and if it adjustments to the signal on its way through.

-The sound pressure level, a device is can be taken differently by different persons, so we need to have a way of getting a standard measurement of sound level expressed in numerical terms.
-The JBL Wave Beam's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
-A device's battery life is given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.
+The sound pressure level, something is can be taken differently by separate persons, so we need to have a way of getting a standard measurement of sound level expressed in numerical terms.
+JBL Wave Beam's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is commonly given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.

 JLab Go Air's battery life is less than that of JBL Wave Beam by 3 hours .
 Every time you recharge your device, they get a little less listening time.
-The effect is barely noticeable at first, but over time, your wireless earbuds will have shorter listening time.
-The battery life of the charging case is given by the manufacturer, and JBL Wave Beam's case has a full charge of 24 hours.
+The effect is not noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.
+This is given by the manufacturer, and the JBL Wave Beam's case has a charge of 24 hours.

-A charging case with more battery hours enables you to recharge your earbuds on the go several times before recharging the case itself.
+A charging case with a longer battery life enables you to recharge your earbuds on the go multiple times before recharging the case itself.
 JLab Go Air's charging case has a battery life of 15 hours, less than that of JBL Wave Beam by 9 hours It takes 2 hours to fully charge the JBL Wave Beam's battery.
-It is recommended to fully charge the battery before using the earbuds for the first time.
+It is highly adivsable to charge fully the battery before using the earbuds when they have been unused for extended periods.

-JLab Go Air takes 1.5 hours to fully charge the battery, less than that of JBL Wave Beam by 0.5 hours The JBL Wave Beam have a battery level indicator, an indicator alerts you when the device has a low battery.
-Its lights show the charging status of your earbuds and case.
-JLab Go Air too have a battery level indicator, charging indicators enable you to tell the charging state of your earbuds, whether fully charged, or having a low battery.
+JLab Go Air takes 1.5 hours to fully charge the battery, less than that of JBL Wave Beam by 0.5 hours JBL Wave Beam have a battery level indicator, an indicator shows you when the device has a low battery.
+The battery indicator lights indicate the charging state of your earbuds and charging case.
+JLab Go Air too have a battery level indicator, these enable you to tell the charging state of your earbuds, if charged fully, or having a low battery.

-The JBL Wave Beam have USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
+JBL Wave Beam use USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.
 JBL Wave Beam have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
 JLab Go Air has a Bluetooth version of 5, older than that of JBL Wave Beam .
 Newer versions provide faster data transfers.

-The JBL Wave Beam have a 10meters distance to connect via Bluetooth.
-JLab Go Air have a maximum range of 10meters, equal to that of the JBL Wave Beam The JBL Wave Beam have 2 microphones.
-While the JLab Go Air microphones are 2, equal to that of the JBL Wave Beam .
-More microphones result in better sound quality and enable the earbuds to filter out background sounds.
+JBL Wave Beam have a 10meters distance connecting via Bluetooth.
+JLab Go Air have a maximum range of 10meters, equal to that of the JBL Wave Beam JBL Wave Beam have 2 microphones.
+JLab Go Air microphones are 2, equal to that of the JBL Wave Beam .
+More microphones record better sound quality and enable the earbuds to filter out noise.

-The JBL Wave Beam have a noise-canceling microphone, these microphones are intended to reduce noise from the earbuds' sound.
-The JBL Wave Beam support ambient sound mode, which uses microphones to channel ambient sound to still be heard even while wearing them When misplaced in a room, or can't easily find them in your bag, JBL Wave Beam support the find earbuds feature.
-JBL Wave Beam support fast charging.
+JBL Wave Beam use a noise-canceling type of microphone, these microphones are made to reduce background sounds from the desired sound.
+The JBL Wave Beam support ambient sound mode, which uses microphones to channel ambient noises to still be heard even while wearing the earbuds When misplaced in a room, or can't be found in your bag, the JBL Wave Beam have a find earbuds feature.
+The JBL Wave Beam support fast charging.

-Most often, technologies like MediaTek’s Pump Express, are used to reduce the amount of time it takes to fully charge a device.
-JBL Wave Beam have a mute function, they have the feature to mute/unmute a conversation directly from the earbuds.
-The JBL Wave Beam, so you can easily access the volume control, pause, play, mute, etc whichever features are supported on the device.
+Most often, technologies like MediaTek’s Pump Express, are used to lower the time it takes to charge the earbuds.
+JBL Wave Beam have a mute function, they have the feature to mute/unmute a conversation directly from the device.
+With the JBL Wave Beam, so you can access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.

-The JLab Go Air also have a control panel on them.
-JBL Wave Beam have voice prompts.
-Automatically receive information through audio messages, like if there is an issue with the connection.
+JLab Go Air also have a control panel on them.
+JBL Wave Beam support voice prompts.
+With voice prompts, you receive information via audio messages, like if there is an issue with the connection.

-JLab Go Air too support voice prompts meaning the device notifies you if the battery is running low, and you need to recharge them.
-JBL Wave Beam come with a special pouch.
-Carrying earphones openly, or putting them in your pockets without a cover can easily put them at risk of getting damaged.
+JLab Go Air too have voice prompts meaning the earbuds will notify you when the battery is low, and you need to recharge the earbuds.
+The JBL Wave Beam come with their own special case.
+Carrying earbuds openly, or placing them in your pockets without a cover can easily damage them.

 kinsta kinsta